JordanMartinez/purescript-jordans-reference/21-Hello-World/01-FP-Philosophical-Foundations/05-Type-Classes.md

 - the type's implementation for `ChildTypeClass` can be done more easily / better by using functions/values from `ParentTypeClass`.

 In addition, some derived functions for `ParentTypeClass` are only possible if the implementation can use functions from two or more `ChildTypeClass`es

+Thus, a parent type class can
+- extend a child type class with additional functions/values
+- restrict a child type class by imposing additional laws
+- combine two or more type classes, so that using the parent type class exposes all the functions/values of its children type classes.

 #### Dual Relationships